bstellaceleste/OoH/README.md

    sudo apt install openssh-common openssh-client sudo apt install nfs-common nfs-kernel-server
    ```
-4. Sources: [download](https://github.com/bstellaceleste/Artifact-Eval/archive/refs/heads/SPML.zip) the zip file of the repo and uncompress it into **/mnt/tmp**.
+4. Sources: [download](https://github.com/bstellaceleste/Artifact-Eval/archive/refs/heads/SPML.zip) the zip file (containing Xen and Boehm) of the repo and uncompress it into **/mnt/tmp**.
 It is important that the root directory of your tests is **/mnt/tmp** because it is the path used to compile Linux and to write all the scripts and, since it is independent of the user's `$HOME` environment it allows easier portability and deployment.

 #### Xen Installation
 > All commands in sudo (_compilation and installaion might take a while_)